'Meaningless' FDA Certificates Are Used To Tout Dubious Face Masks

 Across the country in California, another nurse described something similar: The surgical masks she had begun wearing during her shifts were shedding small fibers.
 By the weekend, she had "extremely chapped skin" on her face.
 The nurse declined to be named for this story, fearing doing so would get her in trouble at work.

 "I've been in there for like 12, 13 years.
-I've never had that happen from wearing a mask before," the nurse, says, adding that the strange masks arrived during the pandemic, as masks became scarce and alternative suppliers entered the market.
+I've never had that happen from wearing a mask before," the nurse said, adding that the strange masks arrived during the pandemic as masks became scarce and alternative suppliers entered the market.

-The box again says the masks were made in China, and there is a company name: Sunrise Industries, Inc., based in Albertville, Ala.
+The box again said the masks were made in China, and there was a company name: Sunrise Industries Inc., based in Albertville, Ala.
 The company did not respond to requests for comment.

 An FDA spokesperson said the agency has no record of a premarket clearance for Sunrise's surgical mask.
 But it "does not intend to object" to the distribution of certain masks during the pandemic as long as the masks "do not create an undue risk."

-In Auburn, Wash., Greg Byrge, the executive director at Wesley Lea Hill, a retirement community with varying levels of care, says that when the pandemic began, it became harder to purchase surgical masks.
-His usual suppliers didn't have any, and the new suppliers sold products at higher prices and lower quality
+In Auburn, Wash., Greg Byrge, executive director at Wesley Lea Hill, a retirement community with varying levels of care, said that when the pandemic began, it became harder to purchase surgical masks.
+His usual suppliers didn't have any, and the new suppliers sold products at higher prices and lower quality.

-Some masks wouldn't even last a whole shift, he says.
+Some masks wouldn't even last a whole shift, he said.
 Others, like the ones with ear loops made out of the wrong material, broke before his employees could even get them on their faces.
-What's more, masks cost the facility 75 cents a piece before the pandemic.
+What's more, masks cost the facility 75 cents apiece before the pandemic.
 Now, they run up to $3 a mask.

-In early June, the facility got a package of masks from FEMA, the Federal Emergency Management Administration.
+In early June, the facility got a package of masks from the Federal Emergency Management Agency.

-"We received cloth masks that were white and black," he says.
+"We received cloth masks that were white and black," he said.
 "They had the consistency and the feel of underwear."

 His staff opted not to use them.
 Residents in the assisted living, skilled nursing and independent living parts of the retirement community sewed better masks and gave them to the staff.